Hongru0306/UNSPOKEN/README.md

 # UNSPOKEN
 Official repo of our paper: Can Audio Language Models Listen Between the Lines?
-A Study on Metaphorical Reasoning via \textsc{Unspoken}
+A Study on Metaphorical Reasoning via Unspoken